paulynompico/paulynompico/README.md

 - 🔭 I’m currently working on the development of my own web app portfolio
-- 🌱 I’m currently working to improve my skills related to frontend animations and backend algorithms
+- 🌱 I’m doing small projects to improve my skills related to frontend animations and backend algorithms
 - 📖 I'm currently learning React and relearning C#

 - ⚡ Fun fact: I'm part of a game dev team, called The Useless Team.
 We participate in game jams and I like being both an illustrator and a programmer (❁´◡`❁)